soltia48/myna-card/README.md

 `pcsc::Error::SharingViolation` if something already has the card — the holder keeps it, so this is a reservation to take when the key needs it and release as soon as you are done.
 What it locks out is the card's other legitimate users.

+Selecting a different application clears the security status of the application being left.
+To return explicitly to a clean state without a power cycle, call `MasterFile::select`, drop that wrapper, and then select the required application again.
+Re-selecting the same application is not enough. `power_cycle` remains the way to reset the whole card.

 ### Secure messaging